 Go on a Guided Walking Tour

-On this donation-based Renaissance & Medici Tales Tour, you’ll learn all about the rich and powerful Medici family – and the pivotal role they played in shaping (and funding!) the Renaissance.
+On this donation-based Renaissance & Medici Tales Tour, you’ll learn all about the rich, powerful, and treacherous Medici family – and the pivotal role they played in shaping (and funding!) the Renaissance.
+It’s fascinating, and key to your understanding of Florence history.

-And you’ll pass by iconic Florence landmarks (i.e. the Palazzo Vecchio and the Duomo) and some hidden gems, while learning the stories behind them.
+You’ll also pass by Florence landmarks like the Palazzo Vecchio and Duomo while learning the stories behind them.

 The tour runs daily at 10:00 AM or 4:30 PM and lasts two hours.
 Click here to make your reservation (for about $3!).
-Then bring some cash to tip your guide; the amount is up to you.
+Then bring some cash to tip your guide; the amount you tip is up to you, but $10/person is standard.

 Obviously, the low cost of this tour means the group will be large!
 If you want something more intimate, go on this Private Medici Family Walking Tour.